 Don’t write, “It was awful.”
 Yes, it’s short, but it’s not enough.

-How about The skin on my arms prickled and the few hairs I had signed as their hateful words hurled back and forth.
-The air crackled with the escalating tension and the violation to my ears was more than I could take.
+How about juicing it up a bit: The skin on my arms prickled and the few hairs I had felt singed as their hateful words filled the air.
+It crackled with the escalating tension and the violation to my ears was more than I could take.
 The situation was beyond awful.

 - If you are writing fiction, start with action.
-Yes, I know the set-up has lots of important goodies in it … but, if you are going to GRAB the reader, nothing does it better than hot action.
+Yes, I know the set-up has lots of important goodies in it … but, if you are going to GRAB the reader, nothing does it better than sizzling action.
 You can always fill in as you move forward.
+Practice writing a tad “hotter” to create a grabber to draw the reader in.

 - If you are writing nonfiction, start with a contrarian position and/or a story to set the stage.
 If you bombard the reader with a bunch of facts and numbers, it can easily deliver the deer in the highlights effect for the reader.
-Something you don’t want as the book quickly closes.
+Something you definitely don’t want to happen.
+The effect: the book quickly closes and is put aside.

 - Make your writing readable.
-Unless you are writing for the academic or clinical world, this is not the time to demonstrate your Ph.D. degree.
-I suggest you don’t exceed the seventh-grade level.
+Unless you are writing for the academic or clinical world, this is not the time to demonstrate your PhD degree.
+I suggest you don’t exceed the sixth-grade level.
 Discover your readability index here.

 Other sources can be found at Grammarly.com and via the Hemmingway app.
 Use them.